cluesurf/.github/profile/readme.md

 <p align='center'><em>
 Way down in the feeling tree<br/>
 The mind calms and urges lead<br/>
-A dark energy finds your need<br/>
-And appeals to you through hide and seek<br/>
 </em></p>

 <p align='center'><em>
 Use your heart to find the key<br/>
 The <a href='https://github.com/wavebond/base.link'>base</a> <a href='https://github.com/wavebond/link'>link</a> plants the seed<br/>
-A dark energy finds your need<br/>
-And appeals to you through hide and seek<br/>
 </em></p>

 <p align='center'>